symbol/symbol-docs/source/guidelines/generating-transaction-builders.rst

 Under the ``catbuffer-schemas`` folder of the catbuffer repository, you can find the entities' data structure.
 With the help of a code generator, you can produce the leanest code necessary to serialize and deserialize those entities.

-For example, run the following command to generate C++ transaction builders for a :ref:`TransferTransaction <transfer-transaction>`:
+For example, run the following command to generate C++ transaction builders for a :ref:`transfertransaction`:

 .. code-block:: bash